Montreal-Quakers/website/_pages/donate.md

 trans: contribution
 permalink: /donate.html
 ---
 To those who find a spiritual home in our meeting, we encourage you to consider making a donation to help support the running of the meeting.
-Since we are entirely run by volunteers, most of our expenses are simply overhead.
+Our members and regular attenders donate their time and skills to keep the meeting running, so most of our expenses are simply overhead.

 Your donations make possible functions such as:

 * Rental of the room used for Meeting for Worship every Sunday, and Wednesdays for Mid-week Meeting
 * Rental of the room used for Monthly meetings and other special meetings
 * Listing of information about our Meeting on a website
-* Fulfilling our annual quota for Canadian Yearly meeting
+* Supporting the work of Canadian Yearly Meeting
 * Purchasing pamphlets and books for Montreal Meeting
 * Travel expenses for speakers and delegates
 * Donations to worthy causes approved by the Religious Society of Friends (Quakers), Montreal Meeting for Worship for Business.

-* Thank you for your consideration.
+Thank you for your consideration.
 We do not pass a collections plate during Meeting on Sunday.

 In order to donate, you may:
 * use the [CanadaHelps form](https://www.canadahelps.org/en/charities/religious-society-of-friends-quakers-montreal-monthly-meet/) below